-O: What's the biggest difference between digital and analog on-air consoles?
+Q: What's the biggest difference between digital and analog on-air consoles?

 A: The new breed of digital on-air consoles will finally allow you to play and mix audio while it remains in its digital format.
 The MX/D will accept multiple sample rates and allow 44.1K audio from a hard drive system.
 No longer will you need to make an investment in a digital source medium and be limited to using the analog outputs simply because the on-air board would not accept digital audio.

-O: How can I mix audio from my older analog machines and my new digital ones?
-0: Will I need to return to school to learn how to use a digital console?
+Q: How can I mix audio from my older analog machines and my new digital ones?

 A: The MX/D is able to accept both analog and digital inputs.
 There are 8 separate input modules which may be either analog or digital.
 Your choice of source audio and on which channel you wish it assigned determines whether an analog or digital module is required.
 The analog modules may be configured as line or Mic level with a simple change of jumpers.
 The digital modules will accept standard AES/EBU and SPDIF digital formats.
 This allows the use of both the professional and consumer digital source machines.

+Q: Will I need to return to school to learn how to use a digital console?

-A: Sorry, but "no." The program, config.sys or any other form of prosible.
-This includes the short learning curve to work the board.
+A: Sorry, but "no." The MX/D requires no setup program, config.sys or any other form of programming.
+The working surface is consistent with traditional console design and the digital operation is quite transparent to the operator.
+The MX/D was intentionally designed to be dropped into a current studio configuration with as little disruption as possible.
+This includes the short learning curve required to figure out how to work the board.

-Come see us at Booth No. 1902, AT THE NAB.
-APRIL 6-10 .
-LAS VEGAS To subscribe call 1-800-610-5771 World Radio History
+AT THE NAB, APRIL 6-10 , LAS VEGAS

+Genther Gommunications

-O: I manage more than a dozen radio stations and need to monitor transmitters in multiple locations.
+Q: I manage more than a dozen radio stations and need to monitor transmitters in multiple locations.
 Why should I choose Gentner?

-A: Our CSC3000 can handle all your transmitters, even in distant markets, and is the only remote control system that offers you true walkaway capability.
+A: Our GSC3000 can handle all your transmitters, even in distant markets, and is the only remote control system that offers you true walkaway capability.
 Once you program it, the GSC3000 will monitor AND respond to changing transmitter conditions - with or without connection to a remote PC.

-0: You've been shipping the GSC3000 since late summer.
+Q: You've been shipping the GSC3000 since late summer.
 How have your first users responded?

 A: We shipped more than 200 units, and the response has been very positive.
 We recently brought several broadcast users together for a conference call.
 Here are some of their comments as we celebrated the first 100 days of shipping production units.

 "I like the system being modular in design so that we can have several Gentner I/O units, and if we have a problem we can just simply swap them out."

 "The installation was great.
-The system's dreat.
+The system's great.
 We're about 98% satisfied."

-"I baven't seen anything else on the market that could basically do things the way you do it.
+"I haven't seen anything else on the market that could basically do things the way you do it.
 I'm a very big believer in staying modular."